 I'm a BIG believer in communication.
 And I'm all for it.
 Except when the relationship is breaking down.

 Where To Start?
 First steps?
-Save your marriage with my FREE workbook, '3 Steps To An Emotionally Available Partner' here.
+Save your marriage with my FREE workbook, '3 Steps To Break Free From Negative Relationship Patterns' here.

 [00:00:00] Look, when was the last time that talking about your marriage or talking about the problems in your marriage actually worked for you.
 And when was the last time you felt good about yourself inside the marriage.